kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying.md

 2. Find employees hired in 2021 or 2022.

-3. Find employees with salary > $60,000 AND (in IT OR Marketing departments).
+3. Find employees with BaseSalary > $60,000 AND (in IT OR Marketing departments).

 4. Find employees whose last name ends with 'son' or 'er'.